 Todd and I would plan it out 10 minutes before the start, randomly buy a beer on the way and then google all we could about that beer just before the show started.
 We made promises we didn’t keep.
-We fucked up our live show, we fucked up our podcast in a beer shop, and some episodes we just completely forgot to promote.
+We messed up our live show, we messed up our podcast in a beer shop, and some episodes we just completely forgot to promote.

 So what is different about our new podcast format?
 Well instead of randomly picking beers we’re following a plan.
 This series (8 episodes) will focus on the best of English beers.
 We’ll be looking at Newcastle Brown ale in this episode and then Badger beers in the second.
 Series Two will look at the Celtic nations (Wales, Scotland, Ireland), and in the future, we’ll look at Belgian, German, American etc …

 The episodes will also be much shorter, instead of 60 minutes + we’ll be trying to limit each episode to just 30 minutes.
 This will prevent us from waffling on too much and will help keep us more relevant.
 So that’s what you’re getting with our brand new beer n biceps podcast, so let’s get cracking with episode 1.